mostafa-abokhadra/Recap/thirdPartyLibraries/real-time-communication/0-basics.md

 # Real time communication
 Real-time communication in Node.js enables instant, bidirectional data exchange between the server and clients.
 It's crucial for applications like chat, live updates, and collaborative tools.
-Several technol

 ### web sockets
 WebSockets is a protocol that enables real-time communication between clients and servers.
 It provides a full-duplex communication channel over a single TCP connection, allowing real-time data exchange between clients and servers.
 This module called ‘ws’ that can be used to implement WebSockets.